rtflynn/ruleOfFive/README.md

-For quick reference, the important syntax is:
+For quick reference, the syntax for these functions is:

 ```C++
 class myClass